 On Click Event Handler | Define custom javascript behavior when a point is clicked |

-Creating Sparklines: To create a sparkline within a chart your data must first be in array format.
+Creating Sparklines: To create a sparkline within a chart, your data must first be in array format.

 If your data is not in array format, you can use the ARRAY() function in Cloud9QL.
 You can add an array function via Settings > Data Transformation > Add Function.

-In the examples below, we have illustrated adding the array formats for six different visualizations including line, area, bar, spine, and more.
+In the examples below, we have illustrated adding the array formats for six different visualizations, including line, area, bar, spine, and more.

-Spline Area Visualization: Click on the +Add Function button to add an array format for spline area visualization.
+Spline Area Visualization: Click the +Add Function button to add an array format for spline area visualization.

 Once your data is in array format, you can turn your data into sparklines via settings.